A Japanese-Canadian soldier in 1917.

-The Charter of Rights and Freedoms is enacted broadly guaranteeing individual right under the Constitution.
+The Charter of Rights and Freedoms is enacted broadly guaranteeing individual rights under the Constitution.
 Parliament and provincial legislatures can override certain portions of the Charter through the notwithstanding clause.

 With passage of the Civil Marriage Act, Canada becomes the fourth country in the world to legalize same-sex marriage.
 Homosexuality was decriminalized in 1969.

-Ottawa apologizes for the profoundly damaging effects of forces assimilation when indigenous children were made to attend residential schools.
+Ottawa apologizes for the profoundly damaging effects of forced assimilation when Indigenous children were made to attend residential schools.
 The release of the landmark Truth and Reconciliation Commission report follows in 2015.